bobbycomet/GriffinUpdater/README.md

 Griffin Updater watches apps that live outside your distro's package repositories and keeps them current without you having to think about it.

-Add any app by pasting a download link or by pointing it at a GitHub repo.
+Add any app by pasting a download link, or by pointing it at a GitHub repo.
 See "Two ways to track a version" below for when to use each.

 Each app gets its own schedule, daily, weekly, monthly, or custom, like "check Discord weekly on Sunday at 1 PM."
-Under the hood, this becomes a dedicated `systemd --user` service and timer pair, so checks run on schedule even when the GUI isn't open.
+Under the hood this becomes a dedicated `systemd --user` service and timer pair, so checks run on schedule even when the GUI isn't open.

 `.deb` apps are checked against the version already installed via `dpkg`, then downloaded and installed with `pkexec apt-get install -y `, which prompts for authorization the same way Griffin Persona does, and resolves dependencies normally.
+That prompt only happens right away when you triggered the check yourself from the GUI.
+If an unattended `systemd --user` timer is the one that finds the update, you get a notification with an "Install Now" action instead, and the install waits until you click it, or gets asked again at the next scheduled check if you don't.

 AppImages are downloaded into a folder you choose, defaulting to `~/Desktop`, with the option to automatically delete the previous version so old copies don't pile up.

-Archives (zip/tar.xz) are handled the same way for apps with no package manager and no AppImage involved; see Features above.
+Archives (zip/tar.xz) are handled the same way for apps with no package manager and no AppImage involved — see Features above.

 You get a desktop notification through `notify-send` whenever an update finishes.